galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 ## Additional datasets

-In addition to the RNA-seq reads obtained from the NCBI database, we will use datasets from two sources:
+In addition to the RNA-Seq reads obtained from the NCBI database, we will use datasets from two sources:

-- [AtRTD2](https://ics.hutton.ac.uk/atRTD/) is a high quality transcript reference dataset developed to exploit the accuracy of transcript quantification of programmes such as Salmon and Kallisto in analysing Arabidopsis RNA-seq data.
+- [AtRTD2](https://ics.hutton.ac.uk/atRTD/) is a high-quality transcript reference dataset developed to exploit the accuracy of transcript quantification tools such as __Salmon__ and __Kallisto__ in analyzing Arabidopsis RNA-Seq data.
-- [PmiREN](http://pmiren.com/) is a comprehensive functional plant miRNA database which includes more than 20.000 annotated miRNAs diverse plant species.
+- [PmiREN](http://pmiren.com/) is a comprehensive functional plant miRNA database that includes more than 20,000 annotated miRNAs diverse plant species.

 # Get data

-The first step of our analysis consists of retrieving the RNA-seq datasets from Zenodo, and organising them into collections.
+The first step of our analysis consists of retrieving the RNA-Seq datasets from Zenodo and organizing them into collections.

-> ### {% icon hands_on %} Hands-on: Retrieve RNA-seq datasets
+> ### {% icon hands_on %} Hands-on: Retrieve RNA-Seq datasets
 >
 > 1. Create a new history for this tutorial
 > 2. Import the files from Zenodo: